 Project 1a: Intensive language course (continued from Project #2 in 505A)

 Students continue language and culture learning through formal language training (i.e. via language school or language tutor/helper) in conjunction with building informal relationships with residents of their host community.
-They complete a second language course that entails at least 26 hours/week of language study, practice, and personal reflection/assessment.
+They complete a second language course that entails at least 26 hours/week (4 days @ 6 ½ hours) of language study, practice, and personal reflection/assessment.

 At least 12 hours/week of formal instruction with a language helper or within a teacher-fronted classroom.